 Select the account you'd like to open

 CMC Markets is authorised and regulated by the FMA.
 As a result we are required to comply with the Regulations.
-CMC Markets exceeds the requirements of the Regulations and clearly distinguishes retail client money from its own by holding retail client funds in segregated bank accounts, entirely separate from CMC Markets’ own money.
+CMC Markets meets the requirements of the Regulations and clearly distinguishes retail client money from its own by holding retail client funds in segregated bank accounts, entirely separate from CMC Markets’ own money.
 Segregation of retail client money in this way ensures that in the event of CMC Markets becoming insolvent, funds held in these accounts will be returned to clients, minus the administrators’ costs in handling and distributing these funds, instead of being treated as recoverable assets by general creditors of CMC Markets.

 Funds deposited by retail clients will usually be received by CMC Markets in a segregated bank account.
 After this point, the full value of the client trading account is treated as client money and an equivalent amount is maintained in segregated client money bank accounts.